SingularityIndonesia/Func-It/README.md

 ## Features
 ### 1. Alters
-The alters are bunch of infix functions that can operate with the value within a standard wrapper, such: Options, Either etc.
+The alters are bunch of infix functions that can operate with the value within the standard monads, such: Options, Either etc.
 Ex:
 ```kotlin
 val a = none<Int>()